Area control center

 In air traffic control, an area control center (ACC), also known as a center or en-route center, is a facility responsible for controlling aircraft flying in the airspace of a given flight information region (FIR) at high altitudes between airport approaches and departures.
 In the US, such a center is referred to as an air route traffic control center (ARTCC).

-A center typically accepts traffic from — and ultimately passes traffic to — the control of a terminal control center or another center.
+A center typically accepts traffic from—and ultimately passes traffic to—the control of a terminal control center or another center.
 Most centers are operated by the national governments of the countries in which they are located.
 The general operations of centers worldwide, and the boundaries of the airspace each center controls, are governed by the International Civil Aviation Organization (ICAO).

 In some cases, the function of an area control center and a terminal control center are combined in a single facility.
-For example, NATS combines the London Terminal Control Centre (LTCC) and London Area Control Centre (LACC) in Swanwick, Hampshire.
+For example, NATS combines the London Terminal Control Centre (LTCC) and London Area Control Centre (LACC) in Swanwick, Hampshire, and NAV Canada co-locates its Victoria and Vancouver terminal control centres at its area control centre in Surrey, British Columbia.